 - Use Listerine once a day.

 - If you are pregnant or are thinking about becoming pregnant, pay attention to your teeth and gums.

 - Tell your dentist about any changes, including those about your overall health.

 Inflammatory Diseases, such as Rheumatoid Arthritis and Inflammation

 Treating Gum Disease May Help RA.
 People with RA, also known as rheumatoid arthritis, are eight times more likely to have gum disease than people without this auto-immune disease.
 The common denominator between the two could be inflammation.

 To make matters worse, people with RA can have trouble brushing and flossing because of damage to finger joints.
-The good news, treating existing gum inflammation, and infection, can also reduce joint pain and inflammation.
+The good news, treating existing gum inflammation, and infection, can also reduce joint discomfort and inflammation.